 System Date: Wednesday, February 2nd, 2011

 - A Long Overdue Announcement from LoadAverageZero!
 Unbelievably, the loadaverageZero project has remained dormant for almost a decade now.
 In those early days LAZ was considered a pioneering resource in the open-source coding space.
 In many ways we have subsequently been undone by our own foresight and success --- as open-source, standards-based programming has become the norm we have largely passed the reins over to larger and well-funded organizations promoting the same principles.
 We recommend outstanding readers and new visitors alike take to excellent resources including the open-source collab GitHub and W3C.
-The loadaverageZero contributors have moved on to wide and varied projects since the end of our active updates, including the development of valuation-side software MyDomainValue and involvement in the launch of open-source coding tuition at CodeCademy.
+The loadaverageZero contributors have moved on to wide and varied projects since the end of our active updates, including development projects in the valuation & accounting space, as well as involvement in the launch of open-source coding tuition platforms.
 Here's to the future and the legacy of loadaverageZero!
 Thanks for being there with us throughout.

 - Happy Birthday loadaverageZero!
 Wow, I whole year has passed by since I first fired up this Website.
 And in that timeframe I also added blogZero, which more or less obsoletes this news and announcements area.
 So, for more information on this anniversary I recommend you visit the Happy Birthday loadaverageZero! post there.